BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 TODO: image of coal miners/miners: https://en.wikipedia.org/wiki/File:FIRST_SHIFT_OF_MINERS_AT_THE_VIRGINIA-POCAHONTAS_COAL_COMPANY_MINE_%5E4_NEAR_RICHLANDS,_VIRGINIA,_LEAVING_THE_ELEVATOR...._-_NARA_-_556393_tweaked.jpg

-TODO: the pure heart times in one's life serve as a refuge to which to return mentally.
+TODO: the times of the pure heart in one's life serve as a refuge to which to return mentally.
 It's said that what doesn't kill you makes you stronger, but that's not actually true.
 What doesn't kill you makes you weaker.

-It leaves pain in your memory.
-It's the good times, the experiences in tune with your real self, that are good and that make you stronger.
+Pain leaves pain in your memory.
+Pain begets more pain.
-They have a strengthening effect for the rest of your life.
+It's the good times, the experiences in tune with your real self, that make you stronger; at the time and for the rest of your life.

 http://shiseiryu.eu/?page_id=1790#1589320616170-cccf5d17-d65e
 http://ndbkk.shiseiryu.eu/index.php/jikishin-dojo/